ameliasm11/YoutubeHomepage-Web-AutomationTesting/README.md

 `Open Test Suites folder > Double-click on a test suite file you want to run > Click the Run button on the Toolbar`.
 ### Test Suite Collection<br>
 There is a Test Suites Collection folder that I have created to collect all the test suites and to generate reports of all the test cases.
 To run the Test Collection you can follow the steps below:
-`Open Test Suites folder > Double-click on the "TS-Collection-YoutubeHomepage" file > Click the Execute button`.
+`Open Test Cases Test Suites folder > Double-click on the "TS-Collection-YoutubeHomepage" file > Click the Execute button`.

 # 4. Reporting
 - Report for each test cases will be generated after run the Test Suites or Test Suites Collection.
 It will be generated in a folder inside the Reports folder.
 To export the reports file you can follow the steps below:<br>